ORIGINAL QUAKER OATMEAL RAISIN COOKIE RECIPE

 Nutritional information given is an automatic calculation and can vary based on the exact products you use and changes you make to the recipe.
 If these numbers are important to you, I recommend calculating them yourself.

-Husband loves oatmeal raisin cookies and said these were a keeper.
+My family loves oatmeal, raisins, and cinnamon cookies and these were a hit